Ex-Mente/auxi.0/doc/user/source/material_thermochemistry.rst

 thermochemistry material Calculations
 *************************************
-The purpose of this section is to explain a number of concepts and demonstrate the use of the :py:class:`~.auxi.modeling.process.materials.thermochemistry.material.Material` and :py:class:`~.auxi.modeling.process.materials.thermochemistry.material.MaterialPackage` classes in the :py:mod:`auxi.modeling.process.materials.thermochemistry.material` module.
+The purpose of this section is to explain a number of concepts and demonstrate the use of the :py:class:`~.auxi.modelling.process.materials.thermochemistry.material.Material` and :py:class:`~.auxi.modelling.process.materials.thermochemistry.material.MaterialPackage` classes in the :py:mod:`auxi.modelling.process.materials.thermochemistry.material` module.

 Material Description Files